fbergama/wass/README.md

 5. In **Windows**:
     - open the PowerShell prompt
-    - cd into the directory containing `docker-compose-yml`
+    - cd into the directory containing `docker-compose.yml`
     - run the command:
 ```
 docker-compose up